mngatewood/MichaelGatewood_Prework.md/Technical Prework.md

 ### Chapters 1 and 2
 1. In JavaScript, number data types are numbers, strings are text, and booleans are true/false values.
-2. And, or, and not are the three logical operators that JavaScript supports.
+2.  `and`, `or`, and `not` are the three logical operators that JavaScript supports.
 3. Variables can be any word that is not a reserved word.
 They can contain numbers, but cannot begin with a number.
 They cannot contain punctionation other than $ and _.
 4. An expression is code that results in a value.
 A statement is a series of expressions.
-5. Var, true, and false are three examples of JavaScript reserved words.
+5.  `var`, `true`, and `false` are three examples of JavaScript reserved words.
 It is important to not use these words as variable names because JavaScript will attempt to execute them in the manner for which they were reserved, not as a named variable.
 6. Control flow is the order in which statements and expressions are executed by JavaScript.
 Control flow is useful in programming because it makes a program more predictable.

 ### Google Console
-1. You could change the expression `5 > 3` to return a value of false by changing the operator to <.
+1. You could change the expression `5 > 3` to return a value of false by changing the operator to `<`.
 2.  `"2" === 2` returns a value of false because the operator prevents the console from converting the string to a number.
 3.
 ````